 The District's primary revenue is from the State apportionment, local property taxes, student enrollment fees, and grants.
-Property taxes levied and received from property within the County increased in 2021-2022.
+Property taxes levied and received from property within the County increased in 2022-2023.
 State apportionments increased based on the Student Centered Funding Formula (SCFF) and system wide revenue and allocations.
-The composition of operating and nonoperating revenues for the year ended June 30, 2022 are reflected below:
+The composition of operating and nonoperating revenues for the year ended June 30, 2023 are reflected below:

 The District's expense consisted primarily of employee salaries, benefits, supplies and operating items, and payments to students for financial aid.
-Total salaries and benefits decreased \$12.9 million over the prior year, due primarily to retirements.
-Student financial aid increased due to the issuance of Higher Education Emergency Relief Funds (HEERF) for eligible students affected by the COVID-19 pandemic.
+Total salaries and benefits increased \$13.6 million over the prior year, due to providing salary schedule equity and annual raises through labor negotiations with CWA, CSEA, and CTA.